MicrosoftDocs/learn/learn-pr/azure/handle-transient-errors-in-your-app/includes/7-exercise-write-a-retry-policy.md

 Your team's chat app has been improved to detect errors.
-When using a cloud-based database, there are different transient errors that can occur.
-In this exercise, we'll  focus on resolving connection problems by implementing a retry policy.
+When you use a cloud-based database, there are different transient errors that can occur.
+In this exercise, we focus on resolving connection problems by implementing a retry policy.

-If the error is due to database connection issues, we'll adopt the following strategy:
+If the error is due to database connection issues, we adopt the following strategy:

 - If the error is network-related, quickly try to reconnect
 - Keep retrying to reconnect every 60 seconds